-Students are expected to assist district staff in ensuring that buses and other district vehicles remain in good condition and that transportation is provided safely.
-When riding in district vehicles, including buses, students are held to behavioral standards established in this handbook and the Student Code of Conduct.
+Students are expected to assist district staff in ensuring that buses and other district vehicles are clean and safe.
+When riding in district vehicles, students are held to behavioral standards established in this handbook and the Student Code of Conduct.
 Students must:

-- Enter and exit transportation in an orderly manner at the designated stop - Remain seated in designated seats facing forward - Fasten their seat belts, if available - Keep aisles clear of books, bags, instruments, feet, or other obstructions - Comply with lawful directives issued by the driver - Follow the driver's rules for food or beverages - Not extend any body part, clothing, or other article outside of the transportation - Keep hands, feet, other body parts, or objects to yourself - Refrain from making loud or distracting noises - Not obstruct the driver's view - Not throw objects inside the transportation or out of the windows or doors - Not mark, deface, destruct, or tamper with seats, windows, emergency doors, or other equipment - Utilize authorized routes only
+- Enter and exit transportation in an orderly manner at the designated stop. - Remain seated in designated seats facing forward. - Keep aisles clear of books, bags, instruments, feet, or other obstructions. - Comply with lawful directives issued by the driver. - Follow the driver's rules for food or beverages.

+- Do not extend any body part, clothing, or other article outside of the transportation. - Keep hands, feet, other body parts, or objects to yourself. - Refrain from making loud or distracting noises. - Do not obstruct the driver's view. - Do not throw objects inside the transportation or out of the windows or doors. - Do not mark, deface, destruct, or tamper with seats, windows, emergency doors, or other equipment. - Utilize authorized routes and stops only.

-Misconduct will be subject to discipline in accordance with the Student Code of Conduct and the privilege to ride in a district vehicle, including a school bus, may be suspended or revoked.
+Misconduct will be punished in accordance with the Student Code of Conduct, including loss of the privilege to ride in a district vehicle.